tonyvolen/Diversity-and-Inclusion/README.md

-Upon analyzing the average tenure data visualized through a clustered bar chart, the following observations were made regarding the duration of employment for female and male employees across various job levels:

-#### Junior Officer Level:

-Female employees: 2.13 years

-Male employees: 2.2 years

-#### Senior Officer Level:

-Female employees: 2.29 years

-Male employees: 2.68 years

-#### Manager Level:

-Female employees: 2.37 years

-Male employees: 2.46 years

-#### Senior Manager Level:

-Female employees: 1.8 years

-Male employees: 2.3 years

-#### Director Level:

-Female employees: 3.4 years

-Male employees: 3.09 years

-#### Executive Level:

-Female employees: 3 years

-Male employees: 1.86 years

-These findings indicate that, in most job levels, male employees have a slightly longer average tenure compared to their female counterparts.
+Upon analyzing the average tenure data visualized through a clustered bar chart, the findings indicate that, in most job levels, male employees have a slightly longer average tenure compared to their female counterparts.
 Notably, at the Senior Manager level, male employees have a tenure of 2.3 years, which is 0.5 years longer than the 1.8 years observed for female employees.
 Conversely, at the Executive level, female employees have a tenure of 3 years, which is 1.14 years longer than the 1.86 years for male employees.

 A snapshot of average tenure of employees across the job levels